 What does that look like for your school?
 First and foremost, that means identifying the audience for your emails.
-This can be done by taking a look at your email subscribers and creating different student personas with information on their interests, motivations, and concerns surrounding your school.
-Details like their education, professional status, their location, and more will all play a part in their decision to attend your school.
+This can be done by looking at your email subscribers and creating different student personas with information on their interests, motivations, and concerns surrounding your school.
+Details like their education, professional status, location, and more will all play a part in their decision to attend your school.
 You can then segment your email subscribers into lists depending on their candidate persona.
 Each list will receive relevant emails with unique messaging that speaks to them.

 By developing a framework for your recruitment email campaign, you can direct your efforts toward achieving more meaningful outcomes.